-Cost Per MSKU – Allows you to import your cost for all of an MSKU at once.
+Cost Per MSKU – This allows you to import your cost for all of an MSKU at once.
 This will change every order under that MSKU to the same Buy Cost.

 - For best results, import a file containing a single order with the Cost/Unit of the MSKU.

-Cost Per Order ID – Allows you to import different costs based on your Order IDs.
+Cost Per Order ID – This allows you to import different costs based on your Order IDs.
 This allows you to assign different Buy Costs and Suppliers to the items within certain Order IDs.